Follow the step by step process or choose what situation that best describes you:

 How to prepare for LSAT

-You will find many helpful free study materials at the LSAT website.
+You will find many helpful free study materials on the LSAT website.
 Other resources that may help you prepare to take the LSAT in New Jersey include:

 LSAT Exam Prep Courses in New Jersey: